EfeKaralar/project_atlas_native/README.md

 npm install

 # 4. Start the development server
+# When working on private network
 npx expo start
+# When working on public network or the test device is on another network
+npx expo start --tunnel
 # 5. Scan QR code with Expo Go app or press 'a' for Android emulator
 ```